mighdoll/tys/README.md

 sucrase-node is faster than ts-node, but provides no type checking.

 ### Add .ts config file support to an existing tool with .js config files

-Tys can also compile and cache TypeScript configuration files for existing tools that use .js configuration files.

 See [gulptys](https://github.com/mighdoll/tys/blob/master/gulptys.config.ts) for an example.
 A gulptys symlink is installed when you install tys.